 Crown Bay Nursing and Rehabilitation Center is a nursing home in Alameda, California.
 The city has 73,812 people.
-This facility received an above average overall score of B, resulting in it being ranked among the three highest graded nursing homes in the city.
-Based on our ratings, this facility ought to meet the needs of most people.
-This place was stronger in some categories than others, but it didn't have any poor grades in any of our major areas discussed below.
+Sporting an overall score of B, this facility is a great choice.
+Based on our ratings, this place has quite a bit going for it.
+This nursing home was better in some categories than others, but it did not have any bad scores in any of the four major categories.
 More information about these categories can be found below.

 Crown Bay Nursing and Rehabilitation Center